Your nationality = your right to asylum?

 Asylum and refugee policy in Germany

-Providing protection to those who need it is deeply engrained in Germany’s law.
+Providing protection to those who need it is enshrined in Germany’s law.
 German asylum and refugee policy grants victims of persecution as well as people subject to serious harm individual protection and thus the right to remain.
 However, those who do not have a legal right to remain in the country must leave or will be returned by force at their own cost.

 A personal interview